Joseph von Rudolphi: Early life

 He was born Wolfgang Ernst to lieutenant colonel and imperial commander Johann Christoph von Rudolphi from Ljubljana and Maria Salome von Berneck.
 A Catholic, Joseph von Rudolphi joined the Saint Gall monastery school in 1683 and took his religious vows in 1685.
 On 30 March 1686, he received his minor orders.
 On 12 May 1688, he became subdeacon and on 18 September of the same year deacon.
 Von Rudolphi was made priest on 22 September 1690 and subcustos on 5 December 1691.

 Career

 In different sources he is mentioned as a teacher of grammar, assistant kitchen master, Gastpater and subgranarius.
 On 18 January 1694, he was appointed kitchen master in Saint Gall, later on also in St. Johann and Rorschach.
 In 1707, von Rudolphi became Brüdermagister and he began to act as custos and confessor in Notkersegg in 1708.
 From 1712 onwards, he held the office of subprior.
-With the Abbot of Einsiedeln Abbey, Thomas Schenkli, as chairman, von Rudolphi was unanimously elected Abbot of Saint Gall in exile at Castle Neuravensburg in Allgäu on 16 December 1717.
+With the Abbot of Einsiedeln Abbey, Thomas Schenkli, as chairman, von Rudolphi was unanimously elected Abbot of Saint Gall in exile at Castle Neuravensburg in Allgäu on 16 December 1717 after the death of Abbot Leodegar Bürgisser.
 Pope Clement XI confirmed the new abbot on 27 April 1718.
 The benediction, performed by Bishop Johann Franz Schenk von Stauffenberg of Konstanz and the assisting Abbots of Einsiedeln and Mehrerau, was delayed until 24 June 1721.